Garnishment of Bank Accounts

 Using Garnishment to Collect Your Judgement in Florida

-At Levey Filler, we are proud of our reputation as one of the most effective debt collection law firms in the nation.
+At Levey Lieberman, we are proud of our reputation as one of the most effective debt collection law firms in the nation.
 Our collection attorneys have been successfully collecting debts in Miami and throughout Florida for over 20 years.

 The Garnishment Process in Florida

-If you have an unpaid judgment, you can request that the clerk of court issue a writ of garnishment.
+If you have an unpaid judgement, you can request that the clerk of court issue a writ of garnishment.
 The clerk’s fee for starting a garnishment action in Florida is approximately $200.00.
 The writ of garnishment is a legal document that is served on a bank, company or person that has property or money belonging to the debtor, or that owes wages or money to the debtor.

-The party who owes money to the debtor or has property owned by the debtor will be required to hold that money and/or property pending casino francais gratuit direction from the court.
+The party who owes money to the debtor or has property owned by the debtor will be required to hold that money and/or property pending direction from the court.
 Some limited types of property and income are exempt from garnishment.
 After being served with notice of the garnishment, the debtor can claim an exemption and request a court hearing.
-If the debtor does not have one of the limited exemptions or does not request a hearing, the court will order that the money or property be used to satisfy the judgment.
+If the debtor does not have one of the limited exemptions or does not request a hearing, the court will order that the money or property be used to satisfy the judgement.

-Other income or property: You can garnish virtually any money or income that is owed to the debtor.
+- Other income or property: You can garnish virtually any money or income that is owed to the debtor.
 Creditors can garnish loan payments, rental income, certain insurance and medicare proceeds, accounts receivable and other money being paid or about to be paid to the debtor.